lovehifi/lms-volumio/README.md

    First, flash Volumio onto your SD card.
 You can find the Volumio image and instructions on their [official website](https://volumio.org/).

 2. **Install LMS and SQ MC Plugins:**
-   Follow the detailed installation guide for the LMS and SQ MC plugins [here](https://github.com/lovehifi/lms-volumio).
+   Follow the detailed installation guide for the LMS and SQ MC plugins available [on this GitHub repository](https://github.com/lovehifi/lms-volumio).

 3. **PeppyMeter Setup:**
    If you want to integrate PeppyMeter, follow the instructions provided in the dedicated guide on the Volumio forum: [PeppyMeter Installation Guide](https://community.volumio.com/t/project-with-peppymeter-screensaver-plugin-for-volumio-v2-9xx-and-3-0xx-buster/45862/2644).